Pointer31/tw_plus/README.md

 nicer log printing
 more types of characters in names allowed, like in ddnet
 end of round stats message
+allow giving rcon password as commandline argument via --rconpwd
 DDnet client support (whisper, HUD)
 Experimental 64 player support (requires ddnet client)
 Particles appearing when a pickup (shield, heart, weapon) is respawning
+Particles for players with a killing spree (ddnet client 18.7+)
 Play a sound different from the normal hit sound when the player kills a tee, like in some other gametypes
 new gametype: Hold the flag (HTF); (teamless) mode where you gain points by holding the flag
 new gametype: Last man standing (LMS); (teamless) mode where you must avoid dying while killing others